shelvacu/fwrf/README.md

 T R E N D
 ```

-Of course, the words need not be the same in both directions, such as:
+The words do not need to be the same in both directions, such as:

 ```
 P O M A D E